fzankl/iot-hub-devicestreams-sample/README.md

 `DeviceProxy` and `ServiceProxy` communicates with each other using created WebSocket via streaming endpoint of Azure IoT Hub.

 Further information: https://docs.microsoft.com/de-de/azure/iot-hub/iot-hub-device-streams-overview

+## How to run this sample

+To run this example you have to provide valid IoT Hub configuration via *launchSettings.json* for DeviceProxy and ServiceProxy.